 Rheumatology is concerned with both the diagnosis and treatment of a range of rheumatic disorders involving connective tissue systems: joints, skeletal, and muscle disorders.
 A rheumatologist specialist in this field focuses on autoimmune diseases that underlie these conditions.
 We can arrange an appointment with an experienced specialist consultant rheumatologist at our clinic for you.

 Rheumatism or rheumatic illness refers to the conditions which are primarily caused by swelling and inflammation of joints and muscles.
-Pain is the most notable symptom of the rheumatic condition.
+Pain is the most notable symptom of a rheumatic condition.

 In some instances, a rheumatic condition can be caused by wear and tear to the cartilage and joints.

-Osteoarthritis is, unfortunately, one of the most frequent diseases.
+Osteoarthritis is, unfortunately, one of the most frequent diseases in the older population.

 Your connective tissues support, binds and separates the tissues and organs in your body.
 In autoimmune disease the body makes auto-antibodies that attack the normal cells and damages the connective tissue cells throughout the body.